-AT The water connections at the tank are properly installed and are performing their intended function.
+WATER CONNECTIONS AT The water connections at the tank are properly installed and are performing their earthquake.

+TANK intended function.

-The expansion tank is not adequately secured to the wall.
-As code requirements begin to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an earthquake.
+EXPANSION TANK The expansion tank is not adequately secured to the wall.
+As code requirements start to call for engineered expansion tank supports we recommend the installation of seismic restraints to secure the expansion tank instead of allowing it to simply depend on piping connections that could result in damage to the water pipe and leakage during an the appliance if it does not detect heat for ignition.

-AUTOMATIC GAS VALVE

-The automatic gas valve or safety valve is designed to prevent the emission of fuel into the appliance if it does not detect heat for ignition.
 These valves are generally very reliable.
 The automatic gas valve was functioning as intended.

+AUTOMATIC GAS VALVE The automatic gas valve or safety valve is designed to prevent the emission of fuel into

-BURNER GAS PIPING The gas burner is properly installed and is functioning as intended.
+BURNER The gas burner is properly installed and is functioning as intended.

-The flex connector is properly installed and is performing its intended function.
+GAS PIPING The flex connector is properly installed and is performing its intended function.

-VENT

-The vent connector from the water heater to the B vent is properly installed and is functioning as intended.
+VENT The vent connector from the water heater to the B vent is properly installed and is functioning as intended.